No bounded geometry wandering domains for sufficiently regular automorphisms: Uniformly bounded dilatation

 \section{Uniformly bounded dilatation}

 In this and the following sections, unless explicitly stated, $\mathcal M$ is assumed to be a closed Riemann surface equipped with the canonical metric induced from the standard conformal metric of the universal cover.
-We denote by $\psi\:\tilde{\mathcal M}\to\mathcal M$ the covering map.
+We denote by $\psi\:\widetilde{\mathcal M}\to\mathcal M$ the covering map.
 This is a local isometry, and hence a conformal map.
-For the first part of the following lemma cf.~\cite[Lemma~2.3]{KM10}. \begin{lemma} Let $f\in{\rm Diff}^1(\mathcal M)$ permute a dense collection $\{D_i\}_{i\in I}$ of domains with bounded geometry, and let $\Lambda=\mathcal M\setminus\cup_{i\in I}D_i$ be the associated minimal set.
-Then the map $f$ as well as all its forward and backward iterates are uniformly quasiconformal along $\Lambda$.